-Pension Plan: In addition to the Canada Pension Plan, every full-time employee is required to join the Local Authorities Pension Plan after six (6) months.
+Pension Plan: In addition to the Canada Pension Plan, every full-time employee is available to join the Local Authorities Pension Plan after three (3) months.
 The employer and employee will make contributions in accordance with the provision of the plan.